Quaker women -- United States

 Found in 42 Collections and/or Records:

-Scope and Content note This collection is composed of the single, handwritten volume of Sarah Upton Bowerman's diary.
 The diary begins with a description of Bowerman's childhood and early adulthood.
-Entries are composed of religious reflection, and descriptions of meetings attended in Pennsylvania and New Jersey, family news, and social calls.
+Entries are composed of religious reflection, descriptions of meetings attended in Pennsylvania and New Jersey, family news, and social calls.

-Scope and Content note This collection is composed of a single original, handwritten copy of the diary of Hannah (Peters) Bringhurst.
-Entries largely focus on religious reflection, but also describe social calls and Quaker meetings.
+Diary entries largely focus on religious reflection, but also describe social calls and Quaker meetings.